Regular Mass & Service Times

 Thursday: 6.30pm - Holy Hour and Benediction

-Fridays: 6.30pm - Exercises of the Passion and Relic of the True Cross (except in the Easter season)
+Fridays: 6.30pm - Relic of the True Cross (except in the Easter season)

 CONFESSIONS IN CHURCH